 Many young drivers I've tutored, tend to be following a car in front of them.
-Most times they are doing more speed then the road is designed for the speed.
+Most times they are doing more speed than the road is designed for the speed.
 On my question, they answer that their parents asked them to follow the car in front of them.
 This sound so silly to me as how in the world will you know the person ahead of you is speeding for fun or for a reason?
-Remember, when you are following a vehicle infront of you and you are doing over the speed of the road, you are risking your life and a fine and a suspension of license to drive.
+Remember, when you are following a vehicle Infront of you and you are doing over the speed of the road, you are risking your life and a fine and a suspension of license to drive.

 There are ways to improve your speed control on a vehicle.
 Read through and you will understand how.

 Reasons for not getting a Speed Control

 You are driving the same route or roads every time you go to practice.

 Your supervising driver or any passenger in car is distracting you.

 You are not in a mood to drive or had a bad day.

 The music on the car is not something that you like or radio playing boring song.

 The temperature in cabin is not comfortable to your body.